 Oh, and, if you’d like to see my more professional biography, here it is:

 Allison Pataki is the New York Times bestselling author of THE MAGNIFICENT LIVES OF MARJORIE POST, THE QUEEN’S FORTUNE, THE TRAITOR’S WIFE, THE ACCIDENTAL EMPRESS, SISI: EMPRESS ON HER OWN, WHERE THE LIGHT FALLS, as well as the nonfiction memoir BEAUTY IN THE BROKEN PLACES and two children’s books, NELLY TAKES NEW YORK and POPPY TAKES PARIS.
 Allison’s novels have been translated into twenty languages.
 A former news writer and producer, Allison has written for The New York Times, ABC News, The Huffington Post, USA Today, Fox News and other outlets.
-She has appeared on The TODAY Show, Fox & Friends, Good Morning America, Good Day New York, Good Day Chicago and MSNBC’s Morning Joe.
+She has appeared on The TODAY Show, Good Morning America, Fox & Friends, Good Day New York, Good Day Chicago and MSNBC’s Morning Joe.

 Allison graduated Cum Laude from Yale University with a major in English and spent several years in journalism before switching to fiction writing.
 A member of The Historical Novel Society, Allison lives in New York with her husband and family.